mjschwenne/Pathfinder-GB/content/session-recaps/session-log-2022-02-06.md

 Meanwhile, Redfern and Zorro visit Silvius Albina, one of the delegates from the Empire of Xylte.
 They find him to be very old and senile, telling them that it was probably the Andorrans who tried to assassinate their emperor last week who were behind the attack on the Forum.
 Frustrated with Silvius, they enter unannounced to the office of Janus Brutus, the other delegate from the Empire.
 She is much more composed than Silvius, basically telling them that they are just waiting for him to die.
 She explains that the Empire didn't assign anybody to the task force since they don't really care and do not think that a group from as many different cultures as the task force could possibly solve the mystery anyways.

 The task force realize that Jusa has not been seen all day and both the attendant in the Tower of the Principality of Vi and Vessimur suggest the church as likely places for a cleric to be.
 The whole task force decides to go see if Jusa is there.
-Jusa has not been seen all day and both the attendant in the Tower of the Principality of Vi and Vessimur suggest the church as likely places for a cleric to be.
-The whole task force decides to go see if Jusa is there.